 - the pilot must advise ATC when they are unable to maintain, or have lost, sight of other aircraft

-- where an aircraft has been instructed to maintain separation from, or pass behind, an IFR aircraft, ATC will issue traffic information to the pilot of the IFR aircraft, including advice that responsibility for separation has been assigned to the other aircraft
+- where an aircraft has been instructed to maintain separation from, an IFR aircraft, ATC will issue traffic information to the pilot of the IFR aircraft, including advice that responsibility for separation has been assigned to the other aircraft

 - aircraft flying in formation will not be provided with separation in respect to other aircraft of the same formation, including for take-off and landing and